-Born in Brooklyn, New York, Steven Keene began his career by playing Folk Clubs and cafes in Greenwich Village in the early 90's.
-He crisscrossed the streets of McDougal and Bleecker playing open mikes, hootenanny's and small clubs.
+Born in Brooklyn, New York, Steven Keene began his career by playing folk clubs and cafes in Greenwich Village in the early 90's.
+His upcoming album, Them and Us, is indicative of a deeply personal renaissance Keene has been undergoing as an artist - set for release later in 2020.

 Folkie and singer-songwriter Steven Keene knows that knocking back a glass of bourbon to a sad song is like therapy for love and lust gone awry.
 Like a whiskey-Freud with songs to heal the lecherous heart, Keene prescribes a dose of original love-lost drinking songs on his upcoming EP It Is What It Is (out January 10th, 2020 on ONErpm).